I want to share with you three essential saxophone accessories you should have in your sax case and how I use them.

 Finally, I swab out the body of the horn three times (see video for demo).
 At first the motion of this is a bit awkward, but it will soon become second nature.

 Since these swabs need to be pretty snug when you pull them through the tube, you need to get the right sizes.
-My tenor body swab won’t pull through an alto for example, and my alto body swab won’t remove all the moisture from the fatter part of my tenor body tube.
+For example, my tenor body swab won’t pull through an alto.
+Plus, my alto body swab won’t remove all the moisture from the fatter part of my tenor body tube.

-These here I’ve had for over 10 years and they have been pulled through my horn at least three times a day during that time.
+These here I’ve had for over 10 years.
+They have been pulled through my horn at least three times a day during that time.
 Still going very strong.

-When I bought it I said, “Oh, that’s a bit expensive for a swab,” but I’m very glad I have this and would buy it again and again.
+When I bought it I said, “Oh, that’s a bit expensive for a swab.”
+However, I’m very glad I have this and would buy it again and again.

 A good saxophone swab will pay for itself many times over by saving you money on maintenance and helping your horn to hold its resale value.
 You can grab the BG alto sax body swab here, the BG tenor sax body swab here and the neck/mouthpiece swab for alto here.